nallison/GTODocTest/docs/New_user.md

-# Getting Login Credentials
+# Adding a New User

 GTO is an online database and we need everybody to have individual accounts.

+## Getting Login Credentials

 To get started please email the GTO webmaster <awalls@walls.net.nz> and send three pieces of information:

 1. Your name.